 What is the main advantage of this technique?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Daniel McGarvey: Unlike traditional size-abundance scaling relationships that use species’ level average sizes, size spectra models are ataxic and account for the size of every individual within a sample.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera